Skip to content

 frame_idx += 1 # noqa: SIM113

-if abs(scene_frame.ts - ts) < 2e9 / fps:
+if abs(scene_frame.time - ts) < 2e9 / fps:

 # if the video frame timestamp is too far ahead or behind temporally,